Growth of k-dimensional systoles in congruence coverings: Homological systoles

 \section{Homological systoles}

-Let $A$ denote the ring $\Q$, $\Z$ or $\Z_q$, with $q$ a prime power.
+Let $A$ denote the ring $\Q$, $\Z$ or $\Z_q$, where $q$ a prime number.
+(The results of this section also apply to the case $A = \F_q$, a finite field with $q$ elements where $q$ is a prime power.)
 The \emph{$k$-dimensional systole} $\sys_k(M; A)$ is defined as the infimum of the $k$-dimensional volumes of the non-trivial cycles in $\HH_k(M; A)$.
 We would like to investigate the behavior of the homological systole $\sys_k(M_i; A)$ in the sequences of congruence coverings $\{M_i \to M\}$ of an arithmetic manifold $M$.

 The main principle here is the following: Whenever we have a non-trivial cycle in $\HH_k(M; A)$, the corresponding lower bound from Theorem~\ref{thm3.1} applies for $\sys_k(M; A)$.
 This follows immediately from inequality \eqref{eq:absys-sys} in Section~\ref{sec:prelim-systoles}.
 Moreover, when we know the origin of some non-trivial cycles in $M$ we can often prove that the corresponding upper bound applies as well.
 This, however, depends on a concrete situation.
-In particular, by Borel's stability theorem \cite{Borel74} the groups $\HH_k(M, \Q)$ are trivial for certain $k$ and hence we cannot expect the two-side inequalities for the homological systole to hold in general.
+In particular, by Borel's stability theorem \cite{Borel74} the groups $\HH_k(M, \Q)$ are trivial for certain $k$ and hence we cannot expect the two-sided inequalities for the homological systole to hold in general.

-New interesting results on non-trivial cycles in homology of arithmetic locally symmetric manifolds were obtained in recent papers \cite{Avr15, Bena21, Zschumme21}.
+Over the last few years several new interesting results on non-trivial cycles in homology of arithmetic locally symmetric manifolds were published.
+In particular, we call attention to the papers \cite{Avr15, Bena21, Zschumme21} whose constructions we will use in this section.
+For the basic facts in algebraic topology that are frequently used in this section we refer to Hatcher's book~\cite{Hatcher-AlgTop}.

 We now prove two lemmas that capture the bottom and the top of the systolic spectrum.